MEng-Team-Project/MEng-Team-Project-Web/docs/stream-source.md

 display either recorded video streams (mp4) or livestreams (HLS format videos, .m3u8 for playlist and .ts for video segment).

+## Default

+Until adding streams is properly implemented as a feature, the streams section of the sidebar currently contains a hardcoded streams function (hard-coded in the backend), which contains the url of a livestream.

 ## Format

 Frontend expects livestream files to be in the format "./livestream/output.m3u8".